justinspony/FretFinder/README.md

-THIS IS A WORK IN PROGRESS – THIS IS NOT A FINISHED PRODUCT

 The objective of this application is to educate a guitar player the multiple varieties he or she can play a scale.
 The scales currently presented by this application are the seven modes.
 For those who do not know, the modes are the following:

 Ionian (I) [Major]